intel-analytics/BigDL-2.x/pyzoo/zoo/examples/ray/mxnet/README.md

 - `-n` `--num_workers` The number of MXNet workers to be launched for distributed training.
 Default is 2.
 - `-s` `--num_servers` The number of MXNet servers to be launched for distributed training.
 If not specified, default to be equal to the number of workers.
 - `-b` `--batch_size` The number of samples per gradient update for each worker.
 Default is 100.
-- `-e` `--epochs` The number of epoch to train the model.
+- `-e` `--epochs` The number of epochs to train the model.
 Default is 10.
 - `-l` `--learning_rate` The learning rate for the TextClassifier model.
 Default is 0.01.
 - `--log_interval` The number of batches to wait before logging throughput and metrics information during the training process.